 The Send Time Optimization feature lets Admins configure messages to be sent to recipients when they are most likely to open the message.
-Communications Enterprise queries historical "open" metrics in order to determine when recipients typically open email messages, and then sends messages as close as possible to that typical-open time in order to increase the likelihood of the message being at the top of their inbox and being opened.
+Higher Logic Real Magnet queries historical "open" metrics in order to determine when recipients typically open email messages, and then sends messages as close as possible to that typical-open time in order to increase the likelihood of the message being at the top of their inbox and being opened.

-NOTE: Send Time Optimization is available in all Communications Enterprise accounts, but it is not enabled by default.
+NOTE: Send Time Optimization is available in all Real Magnet accounts, but it is not enabled by default.
 To have it enabled in your account, create a case.

 Set optimization for a message

 When this feature is enabled, the Send on multiple schedules check box displays on a message's Send Message To Group page.

 When the box is checked, two radio buttons display.

 - Throttle Job [refer to Understand throttle settings, below])